Cadecraft/HomepageOmni/README.md

 you create and access quick links via an omnibar

 - Productive: keyboard-based mouse-free interaction, available at any new tab page
-- Customizable: add any links
+- Customizable: add any links, create events, etc. through a portable config file
+- Simple: no complicated graphics or bulky UI elements
 - Private: nothing you type in the bar is recorded until you hit enter

 ![A screenshot of HomepageOmni](screenshot.jpg "A screenshot of HomepageOmni")